How to Close Sales: 15 Manipulative and Devious Persuasion Tactics

 I once owned a chain of hot tub stores.
 At the end of a busy Saturday, I stopped by to close one of my stores.
 When I locked the door I heard some screams coming from the parking lot.

-I tapped on her driver glass and as the window came down I heard, “What the f*ck do you want?!”
+I tapped on her driver glass and as the window came down I heard, “What do you want?!”

 I recognized then she was one of my newer salespeople, Trina.